 The beauty of this type of cover is that there is no closure (zipper, button or velcro) which makes sewing them VERY easy.
 They still look completely covered, it just takes a bit more scrunching to get the pillow form inside the packet/envelope.

->

-> This is an easy way to make new throw pillows to complement your home decor and they can be adapted for different seasons.
+This is an easy way to make new throw pillows to complement your home decor and they can be adapted for different seasons.
 They would also make a great gift.
 This project doesn’t require any sewing skills beyond sewing straight lines with your sewing machine.
-It’s and easy project for beginners.
-Keep reading to see my envelope pillow case guide for a 20-inch throw pillow, which can be adapted for any size pillow insert.
+It’s an easy project for beginners.
+Keep reading to see my envelope pillow case guide for a 20-inch throw pillow, which can be adapted for any size pillow insert (pillow insert size guide).

->

-> Easy Envelope Pillow Cover Tutorial
+Easy Envelope Pillow Cover Tutorial

 Step 1 – Choose Fabric – If you are looking to buy great fabric online, check out this guide by type of fabric.
 FYI if you are using 100% cotton fabric you will want to throw it in the washing machine and fully dry the fabric as well, to pre-shrink.
 This way the new pillow covers ultimately fit the size of your pillow when you wash them.

 Step 2 – Decide the size of your finished cover.
 I’m making a 20-inch pillow cover in this example, but you can adapt the formula to any pillow size and shape.